ChillyWillyGuru/JagDoomEX/README.md

 proper aspect ratio on 16:9 TVs.
 Off assumes a standard 4:3 TV.
 Defaults to off, and is saved in the e2prom.

+I've fixed the Arms indicators so that they show the proper keypad number.
+At the same time, I've added colors to indicate some status info.
+The number is GREEN if the weapon is equipped, BLUE if the required ammo is more than half the max allowed count (with or without the backpack), YELLOW if the required ammo is less than half the max allowed count, and RED if the weapon is out of ammo.
+At a glance, you get vital information.
+I can make this an option if people prefer not having colored indicators.
+Let me know how you feel about this.

 ## New Controls

 C/B/A/PAUSE/OPTION remain as set in the game.
 The differences arise in the